Harvard Physics faculty in 2018

 Several collaborations and projects are also being carried out by Physics Department faculty and graduate students at centers outside of Cambridge: the Fermi National Accelerator Laboratory; the CERN in Geneva; the Cornell Wilson Synchrotron Laboratory; the Stanford Linear Accelerator Center; the Lawrence Livermore National Lab; the Soudan Mines in Northern Minnesota; and the National Institute of Standards and Technology.

 Research in the Department is frequently interdisciplinary in nature thus the Department has strong links to the: Astronomy, Biophysics, Chemistry and Chemical Biology, and Molecular and Cellular Biology departments.
-The Department shares a particularly close relationship with the Division of Engineering and Applied Science where crosscutting research in computational physics, electrical engineering and nanotechnology is ongoing.
+The Department shares a particularly close relationship with the John A. Paulson School of Engineering and Applied Sciences, where crosscutting research in computational physics, electrical engineering and nanotechnology is ongoing.

 The Harvard Physics Department also has a close relationship with MIT which is perhaps best represented by the Harvard/MIT Center for Ultracold Atoms.

-With more than 50 affiliated faculty members and 170 graduate students and 230 undergraduates the Physics Department has a lively intellectual environment, and emphasis is placed on teaching and preparing undergraduates to be at the forefront of the next generation of physicists.
+With more than 50 affiliated faculty members and about 170 undergraduates, 250 graduate students, and 120 postdoctoral fellows and other scholars, the Physics Department has a lively intellectual environment, and emphasis is placed on teaching and preparing students to be at the forefront of the next generation of physicists.